romgrk/barbar.nvim/README.md

 require('lazy').setup {
   {'romgrk/barbar.nvim',
     dependencies = 'nvim-tree/nvim-web-devicons',
+    init = function() vim.g.barbar_auto_setup = false end,
     opts = {
-      -- lazy.nvim can automatically call setup for you. just put your options here:
+      -- lazy.nvim will automatically call setup for you. put your options here, anything missing will use the default:
+      -- animation = true,
       -- insert_at_start = true,
-      -- animation = true,
-      -- …etc
+      -- …etc.
     },
     version = '^1.0.0', -- optional: only update when a new 1.x version is released },